christinalicence/crime_map/README.md

 #### Dropdown to filter crime types

-There is a dropdown menu that allows you to filter the crime types to only the ones you are interested in searching.
+There is a dropdown menu that allows you to filter the crime types to only the ones you are interested in searching within a selected area.

 #### There is a box showing the top 3 crimes in your selected area and the percentage of those crimes.

+This is showing a summary of the most common crimes in the selected area.

+#### There is a date that shows when the the information was last updated.

+This is date is fetched directly from the Police API to explain when it was last updated, so people can understand how up to date the information they are looking at is.

 ### 2. Technologies Used